-3.3 Billing for Replacements and Repairs
+3.3 Billing for replacements and repairs

-Replacements and repairs are generally only covered under certain circumstances.
+Replacements and repairs are generally covered only under certain circumstances.
 For this reason, confirmation numbers are required for replacements and repairs.
 Replacement and repair services must be billed with the applicable modifier.
 The following are valid modifiers: